What to Do if Arrested

 Even when the officer is following proper procedures, you can easily make any future criminal case much worse for yourself by saying or doing the wrong thing during an arrest.
 A slip of the tongue or a physical movement that gets misinterpreted by law enforcement can have dire consequences.

 At Hocker Law, LLC, we have years of experience dealing with complicated criminal defense cases.
 That's why we created this page.
 We believe people charged with a crime should have as much information as possible available to them.

-Contact us and schedule an appointment with our highly skilled Indiana criminal defense lawyer, Brett E. Osborne.
+Contact us and schedule an appointment with a highly skilled Indiana criminal defense lawyer.
 We can also help you if you have been charged with a crime and want to file a criminal appeal.
 Call (317) 578-1630 to speak with a lawyer at our office.
 We want to help you make a fresh start.

 What should I do if I'm arrested in Indiana?